 Two letters of recommendation.
 At least one must be from a faculty member.
 The recommendations should include your name and the phrase “recommendation for City College Honors Program.”
 Please request that your teacher return the recommendation to you in a sealed envelope, signed across the flap.
 If the recommendation is from someone outside of school, he/she may send it directly to the Honors Center at the address above.

-Essay: Please describe in a typed personal statement (500 words) how you expect City College Honors can/will further your academic and career goals.
-Why do you want to be part of the Honors Program?
+Essay: On a separate page, please describe in a typed personal statement (500 words) how you expect City College Honors can/will further your academic and career goals and why you want to be part of the Honors Program.

 A copy of your transcript after the semester grades are in.